Enrollment Steps for CMS Students

-Once we have processed your application, you will receive an admissions letter by email from this email address: email@example.com.
+Once we have processed your application, you will receive an admissions letter by email from this email address: firstname.lastname@example.org.
 This letter will include your Student ID Number (You will need that number when creating your CPCC login).
 If you do not receive an email with your Student ID within 3 business days of submission, please check your junk or spam email folder.
-If it is not there, contact:
+If it is not there, contact 704.330.6822.

 4. Create your CPCC Login

 You will use the CPCC ID number that was assigned to you to create a CPCC Login.
 You will be assigned a username and must create a password to complete your login.
 This login is required to access your personal information such as registration, bills, academic records and student email account.
 It is also required to log on to the computers at any CPCC campus.

 5. Activate your CPCC email address

 CPCC provides an official student email account to every student.
 Your CPCC Login is also your CPCC Email.
 This CPCC email is our official means of communicating with students, the Cashiering Office, instructors, advisors, and for campus alerts.
 Check your CPCC student email every day.

 For the College Transfer Pathways and some additional courses in the Career and Technical Pathways, students must demonstrate college readiness on an assessment or placement tests in order to register for classes.
 For those of you that do not meet the minimum qualifications on a test you have already taken, you will need the CPCC Placement test.
 Students can take the test by appointment only on any of our six campuses at no charge.
 Students are encouraged to review the practice test on the website to prepare for the test.

-CPCC can use the official test scores from the following other approved diagnostic assessment tests: PLAN, PSAT, ASSET, COMPASS, and SAT/ACT scores.
-The benchmarks for each test, including the Accuplacer can be found .
+CPCC can use the official test scores from the following other approved diagnostic assessment tests: Accuplacer, Asset, COMPASS, NCDAP, PLAN, PACT, PSAT and SAT/ACT scores.

 8. Register for classes